mpgray/shmoozed/FrontEnd/README.md

 If you do not want the tests to leave the window open with the results showing, add a `--watch=false` at the end of the command.
 Doing `ng test --watch=false` is important for running in the CI/CD pipeline.

+### Run Headless (No Browser Window)

+On Headless machines (such as Travis CI) there is no GUI available for a browser to run in.
+As such, you need to run `ng test --watch=false --progress=false --browsers=ChromeHeadlessCI` instead.

+`browsers=ChromeHeadlessCI` in configured in `karma.conf.js`.

 ## Running end-to-end tests

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).